grzegorznowak/cardano-node-role/README.md

 ## Roadmap

-The project is rolled with [weekly sprints][https://github.com/grzegorznowak/cardano-node-role/projects].
+The project is rolled with [weekly sprints](https://github.com/grzegorznowak/cardano-node-role/projects).
-Have a look there to see what's currently being worked.
+Have a look there to see what's currently being worked on.

 The very broad 10k feet view of what is planned generally:
 * ~~A baseline Cardano Node installation~~